nswerhun/my-st/README.md

 Credits
 -------
-Based on Aurélien APTEL <aurelien dot aptel at gmail dot com> bt source code.
+This is a fork of suckless st. st based on Aurélien APTEL <aurelien dot aptel at gmail dot com> bt source code.